 Providers of public transportation facilities such as buses and subways are regulated by state and federal laws and are closely monitored with regard to safety.
-Airline and railway companies, ship owners, bus operators, and other providers of public transportation must follow strict safety regulations and guidelines.
-All serious accidents are carefully investigated, often by the National Transportation Safety Board (NTSB).
-Companies involved in accidents that are caused by Negligence or human error may be held liable and sued for damages.
+Airline and railway companies, ship owners, bus and subway operators, and other providers of public transportation must follow strict safety regulations and guidelines.
+All serious bus and subway accidents are carefully investigated, often by the National Transportation Safety Board (NTSB).
+Companies involved in subway and bus accidents that are caused by Negligence or human error may be held liable and sued for damages.
 In accidents involving injuries to many people, a class-action lawsuit may be filed.
 For a smaller accident or personal injury related to public transportation, you can file an individual lawsuit for damages in civil court.
 Damages can include compensation for actual medical expenses, loss of income, reduction of earning ability, repair of property, and pain and suffering.
 In the event of a fatal accident, the victim’s close relatives can file suit for wrongful death.

 A common carrier is one that regularly transports people or goods for a fee and offers their service to the general public.
 Examples of common carriers include public bus lines, Airlines, Trains, cruise ships and some freight companies.
 In California, common carriers are subject to different rules than other entities and must use the utmost care and diligence for the safe transportation of the public.
 This is a higher duty than just avoiding Negligence and can help an injured person recover damages after an accident.

 It is very important to note that public transportation and common carrier accidents are subject to various Statutes Of Limitations which limit the amount time you have to file a lawsuit.
 Also, public transportation accidents may involve making a claim against a government entity.
 These claims can be very complicated and there are additional procedures and strict timelines that must be followed.
 The impact of these rules on your case must be evaluated by a qualified attorney as soon as possible.